 Sometimes expectations make us blind.

 Especially as a foreign photographer it seems impossible not to reproduce clichés.
-As well the photographer as the viewer are biased culturally and often lack consciousness about it.
-The exotic is catching our interest and we follow certain aesthetics and subjects that are composed from our cultural imprint.
+The photographer as well as the viewer are culturally biased and often lack consciousness about it.
+The exotic is catching our interest and we follow certain aesthetics and subjects that are composed from our cultural und media influence.

 * IRN, 2019